Sumedh31/limehome/Frontend/readme.md

 ## Overview

+The tests are run on Chrome, Firefox and Webkut browsers.
 The test suite focuses on a critical user journey: completing a purchase as a guest user by signing up during the checkout process.
 It covers the following steps:

 1. **Product Search**: Searches for a product and verifies that the search results are displayed.
 2. **Add Product to Cart**: Opens the first available product from the search results, selects a size, and adds it to the cart.